The Dick O’Hanlon Story

 An example of Dick’s extraordinary work can be seen outside U.C.
 Berkeley’s Lawrence Hall of Science, where his 15-foot, 16-ton sculpture, “Sunstones II,” stands.
 It is a sculpture that helps us restore our sense of position on the Earth and in the solar system, and functions as a calendar for the years and centuries.
 Its creation was made possible by private donations, and it is dedicated to the memory of Isabella and Hans Karplus.

 Among his many exhibitions was a major show of Sierra granite pieces at the Santa Barbara Museum of Art in 1969.

 Throughout the years, local artists and art students from Dominican College, where Ann founded the Art Department, and from the University of California, gathered regularly and informally to share their work and ideas about art in this wonderful and inspirational setting.

 After Dick died in 1985, his studio was converted into the O’Hanlon Gallery space.
-Each month, a different artist or group presents an exhibition.
+Each month, a different exhibition is presented.
 Each January is reserved for an O’Hanlon Center Members Group Show.